transloadit/php-sdk/README.md

 }
 ```

-*Consider switching 'dev-master' with the latest version in order to pin your dependencies*
+*Consider switching `dev-master` with the latest version in order to pin your dependencies*

 Install the composer dependency: